CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

 ## Summary

 So that's how we fetch data via HTTP in Elm.
 However, as we mentioned at the start, this was just a brief detour.
 We'll rewind this step and use Phoenix's Channels instead in part 10, which should be out soon.

-Keep an eye on the @cultivatehq Twitter account for notifications.
+We'll be announcing the rest of the tutorial on Twitter (@cultivatehq using hashtag #phoenixelm), so keep an eye out for updates.